JohnBetaCode/JohnBetaCode/Management_Notes.md

 * Navigating Career Paths: Developer or Leader in the Age of AI
 * The 5 Rookie Leadership Mistakes That Can Cost You Your Job (and How to Avoid Them)
 * The Golden Triangle of Effective Leadership
+* Technology Leadership Skills Framework
+* How to Write Better Notices for Software Development
+* Metrics for Measuring Performance and Well-being in Development Teams

 <br />